dj1ch/minigotchi/FACES.md

 The Minigotchi has multiple faces, similar to that of the Pwnagotchi.
 I tried my best here to adhere to how emotions were handled with the Pwnagotchi.
 It doesn't exactly have an emotion set using a setting, rather having the emotion being shown to the user.
 It might be best to have the emotion set to a variable, although this will be done later.

-**Note that these are the only emotions that the Minigotchi is capable of showing.
-You may add your own but at this moment the last release doesn't have any emotions.**

 ### (^-^) Happy
 - found a Pwnagotchi
 - can say the stats while happy